-For the quarter ended June 30, 2013, total revenue was approximately $7.4 million, as compared to $1.1 million in the same period of 2012, an increase of approximately 521%.
-Gross profit for the quarter was approximately $3.6 million, as compared to negative $0.7 million during the same period in 2012.
-Gross margin was 46% as compared to negative 31% for the same period in 2012, which included a provision for the liquidation of surplus and discontinued inventory related to the retail consumer markets.
-Revenue and gross margin for the Company were positively impacted by the acquisition of the Seesmart business, which generated revenues of $6.5 million that are more than three times the revenue generated for the corresponding pre acquisition period in the prior year.
+The Company reported a net loss for the quarter of approximately $5.1 million as compared to a net loss of $5.7 million for the same period in 2012.
+The net loss includes the aforementioned charges and additional one-time non-cash charge of $3.8 million related to the change in fair value of the embedded liability related to the Company’s Series E convertible redeemable preferred stock.
+The Company will not incur charges or income from this non-cash item going forward.Basic and diluted earnings per share were negative $0.07 and $0.35, respectively, for the quarters ended June 30, 2013 and 2012.
+Weighted basic and diluted shares outstanding were 77.3 million for the quarter ended June 30, 2013 and 16.5 million for the quarter ended June 30, 2012.
+The per share amounts reflect accrual of dividends on preferred stock.
+Six months ended June 30, 2013 For the six months ended June 30, 2013, total revenue was approximately $13.7 million, as compared to $2.2 million in the same period of 2012, an increase of approximately 521%.
+Gross profit for the quarter was approximately $6.2 million, as compared to negative $0.7 million during the same period in 2012.
+Gross margin was 46% as compared to negative 31% for the same period in 2012 which included charges from the liquidation of surplus and discontinued inventory related to the retail consumer markets.
+Revenue and gross margin for the Company were positively impacted by the acquisition of the Seesmart business, which generated revenues of $11.9 million that are more than three times the revenue generated for the corresponding pre acquisition period in the prior year.
 That result reflects the shift in focus away from the lower ticket and lower margin consumer retail market to the commercial, industrial and municipal (municipal, university, schools and healthcare) segments.
-The Company reported an operating loss of $1.3 million in the second quarter of 2013 as compared to $5.6 million in the same period of 2012.
-Operating results for the second quarter were negatively impacted by non-operating costs, one-time and non-cash charges of $2.3 million, including expenses related to acquisitions, severance and facility transition costs attributed to the closing of the former Nexxus Lighting corporate office in North Carolina and the amortization of intangible assets resulting from the acquisitions and stock-based compensation.
-Adjusted EBITDA (as defined below) for the quarter was approximately $1.3 million excluding the aforementioned charges.
+The Company reported an operating loss of $4.2 million in the six months ended June, 30 2013 as compared to $7.4 million in the same period of 2012.
+Operating results for the six months were negatively impacted by non-operating costs, one-time and non-cash charges of $5.4 million, including expenses related to acquisitions, severance and facility transition costs attributed to the closing of the former Nexxus lighting corporate office in North Carolina and the amortization of intangible assets related to acquisitions and stock-based compensation.
+Adjusted EBITDA (as defined below) for the six months was approximately $1.3 million excluding the aforementioned charges.